salmabadawy74/premium-blocks-for-gutenberg/readme.txt

 Yes it will work with any WordPress theme as long as you are using Gutenberg as a page editor.

 == Changelog ==
+= 2.0.11 =
+New: New Global option to control the block spacing in editor area and frontend.
+New: Change Premium Modal Box Block to Powerful Nested Blocks.
+Fixed: Container Block spacing issues.

+= 2.0.10 =
+Fixed: The map block displays a blank page in the editor area when updated to 2.0.

 = 2.0.9 =
 New: Equal Height feature for elements in Container block.
 New: Change Count up Block to Powerful Nested Blocks.